atleer/forecast-electricity-markets/README.md

 # Forecasting Electricity Markets

 ### Goal:
-Set up a data pipeline to forecast electricity prices.
+Set up a data pipeline to forecast electricity prices in Europe.

 **Rules/Specifications**:
 - No AI.
 Only use AI to help debug or as a teaching assistant (ask questions to check understanding).
 The code should be written and the problems solved by me for better learning.